 What steps could we take to get started?

-- Transform the financial institutions we already have including an end to TBTF by shrinking and breaking up Systemically Important Financial Institutions (SIFIs).
+- Bring an end to Too-Big-To-Fail by shrinking and breaking up Systemically Important Financial Institutions (SIFIs).

 - Reduce financial firms’ reliance on wholesale and collateralised funding.

-- Allow states to introduce capital controls when necessary, especially for countries vulnerable to in- and out-flows of hot money.
+- Allow states to manage international capital flows with the use of taxes or capital controls, especially for countries vulnerable to in- and out- flows of hot money.

 - Create a publicly owned and democratically accountable utility to handle payments and money transfers.